ninja2482k/discord-receipt-bot/README.md

 # Discord Order & Diagnostic Bot

 A simple and extendable Discord bot that handles **order forms**, runs **diagnostic checks**, and **sends confirmation emails to users**.
-With fun features and utility tools on the way, this bot is perfect for community servers and service-based Discords.
+With fun features and utility tools on the way, this bot is perfect for community servers and service-based Discord communities.

 This bot is designed for Discord servers that need a basic but reliable tool to: